 - Fifth, truly human as he was, he uttered the word of physical need: “I am thirsty.” — John 19:28

-- Seventh, Finally Jesus’ word of divine committal: Jesus called out with a loud voice, “Father, into your hands I commit my spirit.” — Luke 23:46
+- Seventh, Finally, Jesus’ word of divine committal: Jesus loudly said, “Father, into your hands, I commit my spirit.” — Luke 23:46

 Other events of the crucifixion